 During your surgery:

-Your caregiver will make an incision in the skin beside your hernia.
+Your healthcare provider will make an incision in the skin beside your hernia.
 Bulging tissues and extra fat from the hernia will be removed.
 If your hernia contains an organ part, such as bowel, the organ will be pushed back into place.
 The hernia will be cut out.
 Your surgeon may use stitches to tighten tissues and muscles in your abdomen.
 Weak muscles may be covered with mesh (a natural or artificial material) to help keep tissues and organs in place.
-Your caregiver may place drains in the surgery area to drain extra fluid.
-Caregivers will close the cut with stitches and cover the wound with bandages.
+Your healthcare provider may place drains in the surgery area to drain extra fluid.
+Healthcare providers will close the cut with stitches and cover the wound with bandages.

 After your surgery: